-Great tour guides are the people you’d want to go have a beer with regardless of whether you were paying them.
+Great tour guides are the people you’d want to go have a beer with, regardless of whether or not you were paying them.
 They’re the sort of people who are fun to be around.

 Engaged employees take the time to learn local secrets, look after their guests, pick up a few words in important languages and take the initiative to solve problems.

 How would they handle a complex situation?
-Put examples to them and see their reactions.
+Give examples to them, and see their reactions.

 Here’s an example.